All Episodes

 So I'm sure the president knows about this.

-I I have no I don't know for a fact, but I assume he must know about it.
+I don't know for a fact, but I assume he must know about it.

-And because it's not as if it's I know about it, certainly the people in the White House know about it.
+And because it's not as if I know about it, certainly the people in the White House know about it.

 And I don't know, you know, maybe eventually he'll shift sessions to another cabinet and get an attorney general who should do his job.

-Rosenstein's number two, and he has a conflict, obviously, in this case, because he knew on a local level when he was a local whatever DA or you know, I guess one of the districts in Maryland, I guess he was running at the time.
+Rosenstein's number two, and he has a conflict, obviously, in this case, because he knew on a local level when he was a local, whatever DA or, you know, I guess one of the districts in Maryland, I guess he was running at the time.

 To me, they sold out.